-My audio is buffering or skipping.
+My audio is buffering or skipping

 With the exception of some fairly recent issues with builds of the SL viewer, this problem is usually related to poor connectivity between the source (you) and the server.
 We actively monitor our servers with network latency tools to ensure there isn’t an issue our end, so here are some things to try.